- 80,000 bonus points, worth $1,200 in travel through Chase Ultimate Rewards, after spending $4,000 in the first three months

 - Credit card bonuses tend to come and go, but Chase keeps its credit card offers fairly consistent.
-The current Chase Sapphire Reserve bonus for new members is 60,000 bonus points, which can be redeemed at the Ultimate Rewards portal for 50% more in value when you use them for travel or statement credits on eligible purchases.
+The current Chase Sapphire Reserve bonus for new members is 80,000 bonus points, after spending $4,000 in the first three months, which can be redeemed at the Ultimate Rewards portal for 50% more in value when you use them for travel or statement credits on eligible purchases.

 - Can I waive the Chase Sapphire Reserve annual fee?

 - The Chase Sapphire Reserve's $550 annual fee can't be avoided.
 Be sure the perks and offers work for you before you sign up for the card.